vectordotdev/vector/website/docs/setup/guides/unit-testing.md

 improve the maintainability of configs containing larger and more complex combinations of transforms.

-The full spec can be found [here][docs.reference.testing].
+The full spec can be found [here][docs.reference.tests].
 This guide will cover writing and executing a unit test for the following config:

 import CodeHeader from '@site/src/components/CodeHeader';